 NCDA promotes and supports professional education, preparation, and credentialing for the effective provision of career development programs and services including academic credentials (e.g., MA, PhD), state licensure (LPC), certifications and ongoing professional development through conferences, courses, seminars, workshops, supervised practice, internships, presentations, and other training opportunities.

-Many in our field are required to pursue continuing education, particularly credential holders (such as the six NCDA credentials or the GCDF), training instructors (such as NCDA's Facilitating Career Development training), or professional coaches.
-This page will provide essential continuing education information for all these areas.
+Many in our field are required to pursue continuing education, particularly credential holders (such as the NCDA credentials or the GCDF), training instructors (such as NCDA's Facilitating Career Development training), or professional coaches.
+This page will provide essential continuing education information for all these areas and be sure to view all the links under Professional Development for more CEs.

 The NCDA Continuing Education Manual

-NCDA is an NBCC-Approved Continuing Education Provider (ACEP) and only offers NBCC-approved clock hours during the annual conference.
-Sessions for which NBCC-approved clock hours will be awarded are identified in the program booklet.
+NCDA is an NBCC-Approved Continuing Education Provider (ACEP) and may offer NBCC-approved clock hours for events that meet NBCC requirements.
+Sessions for which NBCC-approved clock hours will be awarded are identified in each program booklet.
 The ACEP is solely responsible for all aspects of the program.
+NCDA hosts three NBCC-approved events each year: the annual conference and two regional institutes (CPI).
 All other professional development (webinars, state division meetings, etc.) are not NBCC approved, however, they are approved for NCDA related continuing education for those holding NCDA credentials (see the Manual).

 Directory of Select Providers